 How Is Placenta Calcification Diagnosed?

 Placental calcification near the end of the pregnancy period is termed normal.
 In fact, the start of placental calcification could mean that you are nearing your delivery time.
-However, calcification before the 37th week or the maturity of the foetus can pose a problem on the baby.
-It can cause low birth weight, preterm birth and in rare cases, the death of the foetus.
+However, calcification before the 37th week or the maturity of the foetus can pose a problem for the baby.
+It can cause low birth weight, preterm birth and, in rare cases, the death of the foetus.
 However, with immediate medical intervention and continuous monitoring of the mother and baby, it can be taken care of.
 Let’s understand placental calcification at different weeks and what it implies.

 1. Calcification of Placenta Before 32 weeks

-- If calcification starts before the 32-weeks gestation, it is termed as early preterm placental calcification.
+- If calcification starts before the 32-week gestation, it is termed as early preterm placental calcification.

 - The start of calcification at this period of pregnancy can be extremely dangerous for the mother as well as the baby.